whybug/whybug-server/Readme.md

 ## Installation

  - Install dependencies with `npm install`.
- - Copy the file `envvars.dist` to `envvars` and change required settings.
+ - Copy the file `.env.example` to `.env` and change required settings.
 For a complete list of available environment variables, see `config/config.js`.
  - `npm run knex migrate:latest` run all migrations.

 ## Useful commands